Scooby Snacks (song)

 "Scooby Snacks" is a song by American band Fun Lovin' Criminals from their debut album, Come Find Yourself (1996).
 The song was written by the band and contains several sampled quotes from Quentin Tarantino films, so Tarantino is also credited as a writer.
 Most of the song is rapped, with the exception of the chorus, which is sung.
 The "Scooby Snacks" in the song is a reference to diazepam, also known as Valium.

 "Scooby Snacks" is the band's biggest hit single to date, reaching the top 40 in Australia, Iceland, Ireland, the Netherlands, and New Zealand.
 In the United Kingdom, the song originally peaked at number 22 in August 1996, but after being reissued with a cover of the 10cc song "I'm Not in Love", it reached a new peak of number 12 on the UK Singles Chart in June 1997.
 In 1996, it was voted number 14 on the list of the Hottest 100 songs of that year by listeners of Australia's Triple J radio station.

+Background

+Instrumentalist Brian Leiser would practice sounds and samples in his Brooklyn apartment with movies playing in the background.
+He sampled the tremolo guitar sound from the 1984 song "Movement of Fear" by Tones on Tail, and was putting the song together while Pulp Fiction played on his TV, inspiring him to put its quotes in his song.

+Leiser was working at a club called The Limelight, where he met bandmate Huey Morgan.
+The owner of the Limelight had another club called The Tunnel, known for its brawls at Sunday night events.
+In an effort to calm down clubgoers, one of the security guards would hand them valium capsules as they entered, calling them "Scooby snacks".
+Leiser said, "That’s where I got the idea for the chorus from: what if this dude and some of his meathead friends were robbing banks, all high on these scooby snacks?"